ccrean/Quaternion_ruby/README.md

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'Quaternion'

-And then execute:

-    $ bundle

-Or install it yourself as:
+This gem is not available through any gem repository (yet).
+Install it using:

-    $ gem install Quaternion
+$ sudo rake install

 ## Usage